LEARN JAPANESE WITH PIMSLEUR

 Of course, Amino isn't the only one who takes advantage of people's lack, but personally he's the one I see most taking advantage of the time of teenage otakus.
 I like to say that Amino does slave labor with people.

-Because of your system gamificação (coins and rakings), users are drawn to writing articles and creating communities, spend hours uploading images and writing texts for these articles, all for coins and popularity in the community.
+Because of its gamification system (moedas e rakings), users are drawn to write articles and create communities, spending hours putting images and writing texts for these articles, all for coins and popularity in the community.

 The person feels satisfied, happy, joyful to have a large community full of content on Amino.
 What she doesn't know is that thanks to these articles, Amino manages to generate more than 40 million visits per month, in addition to millions of dollars with ads.